kiriltaran/node-skeleton-cli/README.md

 ## Installing

-Install package globally (use sudo if it neccesarry):
+Install package globally (use sudo if it necessarry):
 ```zsh
 npm install -g node-skeleton-cli
 ```